Agriculture in the Empire of Japan: Hokkaidō

 Farmer households numbered 2,000,000 and the government mentioned the possibility to establish another 1,000,000.

 Honshū

-The farms were 3.5 to 4 acres (14,000 to 16,000 m2), for rice, potatoes, rice, and rye.
+The farms were 3.5 to 4 acres (14,000 to 16,000 m2), for rice, potatoes, and rye.
 Northern Honshū produced 75% of apples of Japan; other products included cherries and horses.
 Central Honshū cultivated rice and special products including white mulberry (for silkworms) in Suwa, tea, (in Shizuoka), daikon in Aichi, and also rye, rice, grapes for wine, etc.

 Shikoku & Kyūshū

 Due to subtropical conditions, Shikoku and Kyūshū islands were dominated by traditional rice and sweet potato crops.
 Other important crops included sugar cane, bananas, Japanese citrus, tobacco, taro, and beans.
 Other products obtained in the highlands included rye, wheat, morel, silk and livestock raising (horses and cows).

 Ryūkyūs

 The tropical Ryūkyū Islands with their limited cultivatable area had a largely subsistence agriculture based on rice, sweet potatoes, sugar cane and fruits.